Alfred Hitchcock: I will never find a Hitchcock blonde as beautiful as you.

 Alma Reville: You shouldn't wait until half way through.
 Kill her after thirty minutes.

-Alfred Hitchcock: The only worse than a visit to the dentist is a visit to the censor.
+Alfred Hitchcock: The only thing worse than a visit to the dentist is a visit to the censor.

 Peggy Robertson: MGM wants you to do the Ian Fleming book "Casino Royale" with Cary Grant.
 Definitely your style.